 In 2017 the Brown County Board voted to replace Shopko Hall and the

 Brown County Arena with a new, larger, state-of-the-art expo facility.

-Construction is estimated to start in 2019 so stay tuned!
+Construction is estimated to start after our show in 2019 so stay tuned!